download a copy

 - All placements are determined by the participants’ age on January 1 of the event year.

 - Group, duet and trio Age Group is determined by the average age of all the contestants.
-Ages and birth dates of the competitors must appear on the back of any paper submitted entry forms.
-To figure the average age, add all ages together and divide by the number of dancers in the group.
-If .5 or higher remains, the entry must go into the next highest Age Group.
+If .5 or higher remains in the average, the entry goes into the next highest Age Group.

 ISDC offers two performance levels.
 Competitive and Performance Only.

-- Competitive: This is the expected level of entry for most entrants.
-This level is for any dancers who want to be scored and ordered in the competition.
+- Competitive: This level is for any dancers who want to be scored and ordered in the competition.
 These students/groups are likely part of your competition team and attend classes or extra rehearsals with an intention of competing.
 This distinction is not based on age, entry count or hours in the studio.

 - Acrobatic routines must incorporate acrobatic skills with dance movement and should not consist entirely of "gymnastic passes".

 - Lyric, Modern, Contemporary category entries should demonstrate balance, extension, isolation, and control using contemporary, lyrical or modern styles.

 - In Ballet, Tap, Jazz, Song and Dance, and Lyric, Modern & Contemporary routines, any more than three gymnastic or acrobatic combos will result in a .5 point deduction.
 (Splits and deep arches are not considered acrobatic skills.)

 - For Song & Dance voice recording is not allowed on the music.
 A .5 deduction will be taken.
 ISDC does not guarantee a wireless microphone, please contact the office prior to the event to confirm availability.

 - In the Tap Category, No pre-recorded taps are allowed.
 A .5 deduction will be taken.